 Crustless quiches are one of my favorite meals to make.
 The lack of a pastry crust is one of the reasons I love to make them.
-By not making the crust I save lots of prep time, but the biggest reason of all (in my humble opinion) is that I’ve just eliminated quite a few calories, carbs and fat from the recipe.
-In truth however, this crustless quiche does seem to have a bit it’s own crust.
+By not making the crust I save lots of prep time, but the biggest reason of all is that I’ve just eliminated quite a few calories, carbs and fat from the recipe.
+In truth, this crustless quiche does seem to have a bit it’s own crust.
 When the quiche bakes, a light, slightly crispy bottom forms so there’s some stability when sliced.

 This recipe is a fairly typical recipe I use anytime I make a crustless quiche.
 You can vary the ingredients based on what’s in your refrigerator, just keep the ratio of eggs and milk the same.
 I happen to love the combination of spinach and brie together, so this was what I decided to make.

 The quiche comes together in minutes although I cook it in the oven for a little over an hour.
 If there are any leftovers, they’re always perfect for breakfast.